Skip to Content

 1201 W. Malvern Ave., Fullerton, CA 92833

-Celebrate Día de los Muertos at The Muckenthaler on Sunday, October 30th from 12:00 pm to 4:00 pm.
-This free event features activities for the whole family including arts and crafts, live music, local artisans, food, and more.
+Celebrate Día de los Muertos at The Muckenthaler on Sunday, October 26th, from 11:00 am to 3:00 pm.
+This free event features activities for the whole family, including arts and crafts, live music, local artisans, and more.

 Día de los Muertos